-Cariuma works exclusively with ethical factories and clean tanneries to produce cool, affordable footwear made from natural materials (shoelaces made from recycled plastic bottle, anyone?).
-All shipping is carbon neutral, and their single box shipping method is crafted with 100% recyclable materials.
-Each vendor who works with Cariuma has to sign a strict "code of conduct" and comply with fair wages and conditions for all their employees.
+Cariuma works exclusively with ethical factories and clean tanneries to produce cool and affordable footwear made from natural materials.
+(Shoelaces made from recycled plastic bottle, anyone?)
+The company’s single-box shipping method is carbon neutral, and the packages are crafted with 100 percent recyclable materials.

 We love the products we feature and hope you do, too.
 If you buy something through a link on the site, we may earn an affiliate commission.